 But trust me, the best was yet to come: what do you think about an all you can eat BBQ and Seafood buffet dinner?
 For all of this and more, the Crown Lanta remains to this day as one of my favourite resorts of South Thailand.

 PS.
-Rumour has it that on a clear day you can even see Koh Phi Phi from this hotel of Koh Lanta.
+Rumor has it that on a clear day you can even see Koh Phi Phi from this hotel of Koh Lanta.
 And speaking of which…

 After a few couple of days, I took the ferry to Koh Phi Phi, the filming location of Leonardo Di Caprio’s The Beach.
 This movie catapulted Thailand (and specifically Koh Phi Phi) into the minds of every single backpacker looking to find himself/herself in a journey of self-discovery.